Ghasak/gdotfiles/README.md

 ## ChangeLogs

+- `2025-08-16 17:36`: Increase the speed of `nvim` with lazy loading for conda and sdkman
 - `2024-10-20 22:01`: Added several config files, elia and `aerospace.toml`.
 - `2024-03-13 18:00`: Added Nyan Mode (Nyan Cat Mode) for my spacemacs and also support yanking to end of line.
 - `2023-11-11 21:46`: Updated the AppleScript for faster speed opening Emacs.